Who shall speak the secret of impassive earth? Who bind it to us?

 I do not think it was made in six days, nor in ten thousand years, nor ten decillions of years,

-Nor planned and built one thing after another, as an architect plans and builds a house,
+Nor planned and built one thing after another, as an architect plans and builds a house;

-The processes of the refinement and perfection of the earth are in steps, the least part of which involves trillions of years.
+The processes of the refinement and perfection of the earth are in steps,

 Do you imagine it is stopped at this, and the increase abandoned?

-Understand then that it goes as far onward from this as this is from the times when it lay in covering waters and gases.
+It goes as far onward from this as this is from the times when it lay in covering waters and gases.

-Amelioration is one of the earth’s words—this earth is under a constant process of amelioration as it always has been;
+This earth is under a constant process of amelioration as it always has been,

-In due time the earth, beautiful as it is now, will be as proportionately different from what it is now, as it now is proportionately different from what it was in its earlier gaseous or marine period, uncounted cycles before man and woman grew;
+In due time the earth, beautiful as it is now, will be as proportionately different from what it is now, as it now is proportionately different from what it was in its earlier gaseous or marine period, uncounted cycles before man and woman grew.

-Our immortality is located here upon earth.
 We also shall be here, proportionately different from now and beautiful.

 There can be no theory of any account unless it corroborate the theory of the earth,